pvasek/kudu-wiki/Investigating-issues.md

 * **501** - Git tried to use the dumb protocol and we don't support this ([[Anatomy of a git request]]), this is because the initial request failed.
 * **502, 503** - Something went wrong before the request reached the Kudu service.

-To get more details for any of the above status codes:

-Capture the git client trace for more details (see below).
+To get more details for any of the above status codes, capture the git client trace for more details (see below).

 ### Capturing the git http verbose output